We barrack for ideas, not political parties.

 We design work and research to influence and persuade policymakers, politicians and to shift the public debate.
 We are fiercely non-partisan but we don’t shy away from engaging in politics and political debates.
 We believe in democracy and our work is aimed at a better, more informed democratic debate.

-The Institute is independently funded by donations from philanthropic trusts and individuals, as well as grants and commissioned research from business, unions and non-government organisations.
+The Australia Institute is independently funded by donations from philanthropic trusts and individuals, as well as grants and commissioned research from business, unions and non-government organisations.
 We do not accept donations or commissioned work from political parties.
-With no formal political or commercial ties, the Institute is in a position to maintain its independence while advancing a vision for a fair and progressive Australia.
+With no formal political or commercial ties, the Institute is in a position to maintain its independence while advancing a vision for a fairer Australia.